HVR88/Monochrome-Gaming-Logos/README.md

 The collection includes arcade, console, computer, publisher, category and playlist logos - its goal is comprehensive coverage of all the usual (and some unusual) emulated systems/platforms.

-Logos/Variations Count: 570 svg + 570 png
+Artwork files: 570 svg + 570 png

-Samples (logos are one per file in the collection):
+Samples collage:

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/sample_consoles.jpg)